-Usually out running in the Yorkshire hills when not perched on a beanbag writing ✍️
+Usually out running in the Yorkshire hills or practicing yoga poses in the front room when not on a beanbag writing ✍️

 Represented by literary agent Jo Bell of Bell Lomax Moreton